OSGeo/grass/doc/howto_release.md

 ./utils/update_version.py dev
 ```

-After a final release, switch to development version for the next micro, minor,
+Next switch back to the development version for the next micro, minor,
 or major version, e.g., for micro version, use:

 ```bash